-Exhibitors travel from more than 25 states for the annual Livestock Show, bringing nearly 1,700 head of the nation’s best cattle, horses, sheep, goats, swine and poultry for competition, while 100 of the highest-placing market animals sell at the Junior Market Auction.
+Exhibitors travel from more than 25 states for the annual Livestock Show, bringing nearly 1,700 head of the nation’s best cattle, horses, sheep, goats, and swine for competition, while 42 Champion Animals will sell at the Junior Market Auction.
 Premium awards paid to junior and open exhibitors yearly total more than $60,000.

 We take pride in our reputation as a prestigious show with an atmosphere of warm hospitality.
 While recent growth has pushed the country out of Phoenix, remnants of the Western way of life remain at the hallowed fairgrounds to remind us of our roots.

 Held in conjunction with the livestock show, the Cowboy Classics Western Art Show and Gear Exhibit showcases the rich, unique life of the American cowboy, presented in bronze sculptures, leather and silver work, oil paintings, and a variety of other art mediums.
 Another attraction of the Arizona National is the Cowboy Classics Gallery, an exhibit illustrating Arizona’s long ranching history, filled with memorabilia and displays provided by prestigious ranching families and other organizations with agricultural roots.